 Prerequisite: Prior experience or course using Window's version of text, spreadsheet and database applications.
 Windows has the capacity to cross reference individual files from one application to another in several different ways.
-All of these objects linking and embedding techniques will be addressed.
+All of these object linking and embedding techniques will be addressed.
 This course is designed for Computer Science majors, and will emphasize principles and underlying concepts.
-For courses designed for Office Information Technology majors see OFF course listings.
+Even years (F,W,S,Su) Odd years (F,W,S)

-CSC 185 Electronic Publishing with
+CSC 185 Electronic Publishing with Pagemaker

-Pagemaker 2.5 (27.5/0)

-Prerequisite: Keyboarding skills and familiarity with Windows operating system.
+2.5 (27.5/0)Prerequisite: Keyboarding skills and familiarity with Windows operating system.
 Principles and specific detail will be addressed for electronic publishing, either in printed form or on the World Wide Web, using Adobe Pagemaker.
+(F,W,S)

-CSC 186 Electronic Publishing with PhotoShop
+CSC 186 Electronic Publishing with

-otoShop 2.5 (27.5/0)

-Prerequisite: Keyboarding skills and familiarity with Windows operating system.
+PhotoShop 2.5 (27.5/0)Prerequisite: Keyboarding skills and familiarity with Windows operating system.
 Principles and specific detail will be addressed for electronic publishing, either in printed form or on the World Wide Web, using one application of the Adobe suite.
+(F,W,S)

-CSC 187 Electronic Publishing with
+CSC 187 Electronic Publishing with Illustrator

-Illustrator 2.5 (27.5/0)

-Prerequisite: Keyboarding skills and familiarity with Windows operating system.
+2.5 (27.5/0)Prerequisite: Keyboarding skills and familiarity with Windows operating system.
 Principles and specific detail will be addressed for electronic publishing, either in printed form or on the World Wide Web, using one application of the Adobe suite.
+(F,W,S)